nxskok/pasias/docs/22-thingy.md

 ## 9       10 <kmeans>  313.
 ```

-The first one here is a `map` since it gets the *whole*
-`kmeans` output; the second one is a `map_dbl` since it
-pulls just one number out of that output.
-(I somehow got this the
-wrong way around the first time.
-I think I copied and pasted and
-didn't check that I had changed what I needed to change.)

-We now have an extra list-column containing everything from each
-K-means fit, which means we can extract the output from here for the number of
-clusters we eventually choose, rather than running `kmeans` again.
+The output from `kmeans` is a collection of things, not just a single number, so when you create the column `km`, you need to put `list` around the `kmeans`, and then you'll create a list-column. `wss`, on the other hand, is a single number each time, so no `list` is needed, and `wss` is an ordinary column of numbers, labelled `dbl` at the top.

+The most important thing in both of these is to remember the `rowwise`.
+Without it, everything will go horribly wrong!
+This is because `kmeans` expects a *single number* for the number of clusters, and `rowwise` will provide that single number (for the row you are looking at).
+If you forget the `rowwise`, the whole column `clusters` will get fed into `kmeans` all at once, and `kmeans` will get horribly confused.

-If you prefer, do it as a loop, like this:
+If you insist, do it Python-style as a loop, like this:

 ```r
 clus <- 2:10